Torque steer

-Torque steer is the unintended influence of engine torque on the steering, especially in front-wheel-drive vehicles.
-For example, during heavy acceleration, the steering may pull to one side, which may be disturbing to the driver.
+Torque steer is the influence of engine torque on the steering, especially in high power front-wheel-drive vehicles.
+For example, during heavy acceleration or launching, the steering may pull to one side.
 The effect is manifested either as a tugging sensation in the steering wheel, or a veering of the vehicle from the intended path.
 Torque steer is directly related to differences in the forces in the contact patches of the left and right drive wheels.
 The effect becomes more evident when high torques are applied to the drive wheels because of a high overall reduction ratio between the engine and wheels, high engine torque, or some combination of the two.
 Torque steer is distinct from steering kickback.

 Causes

 Root causes for torque steer are: